Compactification of Level Maps of Moduli Spaces of Drinfeld Shtukas: Abstract

 \section{Abstract}

 We define Drinfeld level structures for Drinfeld shtukas of any rank and show that their moduli spaces are regular and admit finite flat level maps.
-In particular, the moduli spaces of Drinfeld shtukas with Drinfeld $\Gamma_0(\mathfrak{p}^n)$-level structures provide a good integral model and relative compactification of the moduli space of shtukas with naive $\Gamma_0(\mathfrak{p}^n)$-level defined using shtukas for dilated group schemes.
+In particular, the moduli space of Drinfeld shtukas with Drinfeld $\Gamma_0(\mathfrak{p}^n)$-level structures provides a good integral model and a relative compactification of the moduli space of shtukas with naive $\Gamma_0(\mathfrak{p}^n)$-level defined using shtukas for dilated group schemes.